Useful Information for applicants

 Don’t forget to read our full admissions policy: Admissions Policy

-Does it matter if I don’t put Long Road as my first or second choice?
+Does it matter if I don’t put Long Road as my first choice?

-What happens if I’m not predicted to achieve a Grade C in Maths and/or English GCSE?
+What happens if I’m not predicted a Grade 4 in Maths and/or English GCSE?

 All options, including re-taking GCSEs, will be discussed with you at your admissions interview.